advancedtelematic/markov-chain-usage-model/README.md

   * [Computing system reliability using Markov chain usage models](https://doi.org/10.1016/S0164-1212(03)00241-3) (2004) by S. J.
     Prowell and J. H. Poore;

+  * Software Reliability Engineering: More Reliable Software Faster and Cheaper (2004) by J. D. Musa;

   * [A Simpler and More Direct Derivation of System Reliability Using Markov Chain Usage